verilylifesciences/variant-qc/R/PlatinumGenomes-QC/QC-demo.md

   <tr> <td> chr17 </td> <td align="right"> 41196407 </td> <td align="right"> 41196408 </td> <td> G </td> <td> A </td> <td> NA12892 </td> <td> 0,1 </td> <td align="right"> 733.47 </td> <td> PASS </td> <td> 964,0,1187 </td> </tr>
    </table>

-It appears that with BigQuery we are computing HWE for all the same variants as vcftoosl and the expected and ChiSquared values are only slightly different.
+It appears that with BigQuery we are computing HWE for all the same variants as vcftools and the expected and Chi-Squared values are only slightly different.

 See also: the [gVCF version of this query](./sql/hardy-weinberg-brca1.sql), which is close but only works for SNPs and needs a RIGHT OUTER JOIN to compute values for variants for which all the samples have the variant.